January/February: winter high season

 Many lower hiking trails will still be open, but one has to carefully check for the conditions.
 It's low season: cable cars and cogwheel trains may close for maintenance, so planning ahead is essential.

-December: Christmas atmosphere
+December: Christmas atmosphere and early winter

 December marks the transition to winter.
 The first half of the month is similar to November.
 Winter should set in during the second half.
 However, snowfall tends to start later in the season due to global warming.
 A white Christmas is not a guarantee, although still common in the high mountains.
 Don't expect snow in the valleys and large cities like Zurich.
 It's possible but uncommon.